brainworkup/fighton.brainworkup.io/content/authors/admin/_index.md

 authors:
 - admin
 avatar_image: jwt_fighton.jpg
-bio: My research interests include brain-behavior relationships, neurodevelopment, and the molecular genetic architecture of neurocognitive functions; and novel methods to communicate this work to the public.
+bio: I'm pretty much a neuroscientist who studies how genetics shape our behavior and risk for psychiatric illness, pretty much a developmental neuropsychologist who sees kids and young adults referred for a wide range of cognitive difficulties, and lately have been trying to become a data scientist.
 btn:
-- label: Download CV
+- label: Download CV (its a trick)
   url: https://sourcethemes.com/academic/docs/install/
 display_education: true
 education: